Skip to main content

 In this case:

-• The recipient country will be Singapore
+• The recipient country will be Japan

-• The recipient currency will be SGD
+• The recipient currency will be JPY

-Viewing FX and transfer fees
+Viewing transfer fees and FX markup

-• While confirming the payment details or authorizing the payment, you can view the FX and transfer fees in the Payment details > Details section of the expense:
+• While confirming the payment details or authorizing the payment, you can view the FX markup and transfer fees in the Payment details > Details section of the expense:

-• After the payment has been executed, you can view the FX and transfer fees for the payment in its Payment section:
+• After the payment has been executed, you can view the FX markup and transfer fees for the payment in its Payment section:

 Useful resources